Tinkerforge/doc/en/source/Hardware/Bricklets/Rotary_Poti.rst

 The former is a bridge between the Bricks/Bricklets and the programming language API bindings, the latter is for testing purposes.

-Connect the Rotary Potentiometer Bricklet to a :ref:`Brick <product_overview_bricks>` with the supplied cable (see picture below).
+Connect the Rotary Poti Bricklet to a
+:ref:`Brick <product_overview_bricks>` with the supplied cable
+(see picture below).

 .. image:: /Images/Bricklets/bricklet_rotary_poti_master_600.jpg